EMD GT38ACe: Bonus units and reorder for PT. Kereta Api Indonesia

 In 2014, PT.
 KAI received 5 (five) more EMD GT38ACe from Progress Rail - EMD as bonus units.
-These bonus units were given free by Progress Rail - EMD as their compensation of responsibility due to the lateness of delivery (off-schedule) of 44 (forty-four) EMD GT38ACe ordered by PT.
+These bonus units were given free by Progress Rail - EMD as their compensation of responsibility due to the lateness of delivery (off-schedule) of 44 (forty-four) EMD GT38AC ordered by PT.
 KAI to Indonesia in 2013.
 As a result, PT.
-KAI has 55 units GT38ACe's; 50 were purchased and 5 were bonus.
-All 55 (fifty-five) units of GT38ACe's owned by PT.
+KAI has 55 units GT38AC's; 50 were purchased and 5 were bonus.
+All 55 (fifty-five) units of GT38AC's owned by PT.
 KAI are in service, hauling coal trains in Sumatra.

 On April 16, 2020, PT Kereta Api Indonesia (PT KAI) has signed a contract for 36 new GT38ACe freight locomotives, expanding the public railway operator's existing GT Series fleet.
-36 new locomotives will go into service for PT KAI's South Sumatra coal haulage operations and join more than 50 other GT38ACe locomotives already operating in this service since 2011.
+36 new locomotives will go into service for PT KAI's South Sumatra coal haulage operations and join more than 50 other GT38AC locomotives already operating in this service since 2011.
 Delivery of the locomotives expected in late 2021, and arrived in Panjang Harbour, Lampung, Indonesia on June 19, 2021, June 26, 2021, and September 22–24, 2021.

-On February 15, 2024, PT KAI has signed a contract with Progress Rail for 54 additional GT38ACe locomotives.
+On February 15, 2024, PT KAI has signed a contract with Progress Rail for 54 additional GT38AC locomotives.
 They are expected to be delivered in stages from April 2025 to April 2026.

 Other operator

-In February 2015, Congo-Ocean Railway taking delivery of 10 GT38AC locomotives that have similar specifications to PT KAI locomotives except for some small technical differences, particularly in their fuel management system (Note: the type of the Indonesian locomotives is GT38ACe, while the ones for Congo is GT38AC).
+In February 2015, Congo-Ocean Railway took delivery of 10 GT38AC locomotives, which have specifications similar to those of PT KAI locomotives, except for some minor technical differences, particularly in their fuel management systems.
+Note: the type of the Indonesian locomotives is GT38ACe, while the ones for Congo are GT38AC.